Did you know that the CBD product market is projected to reach $20 billion in sales by 2024? Twenty BILLION!

 Factors to Consider When Shipping CBD

-Many eCommerce merchants face similar challenges when it comes to shipping CBD products.
+Many eCommerce merchants need help with shipping CBD products.
 Here are a few factors to keep in mind when setting up your shipping process:

 So, it’s absolutely imperative to actively (and continually) check every state’s main government website when determining their specific regulations for selling and shipping CBD products.
-We are always here to support you when it comes to your shipping needs, but please remember to seek out legal counsel if you have any law-related questions!
+We are always here to support you regarding your shipping needs, but please remember to seek legal counsel if you have any law-related questions!
 (We’re good, but we aren’t “legal advice” good).

 - USPS: Along with the federal and state law regulations, the USPS requires that the mailer “retains records establishing compliance with such laws and plans, including laboratory test results, licenses, or compliance reports, for no less than 3 years after the date of mailing”.